microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Validation will enforce that:
 * The input vector length matches the `K` matrix dimension
 * The bias vector length matches the `M` matrix dimension
+* The bias vector's element type and length must match the output vector type.
 * The matrix A is an `A` matrix of `Thread` scope
 * The input and bias interpretation type must be one of the valid linalg component types specified in the list in the